justeattakeaway/pie/apps/pie-docs/src/engineers/guidelines/browser-support.md

 To give an idea as to what devices are worth testing on, these are the current recommended device types based on our analytics.

-- iPhone: 6 - latest (all variants such as Pro and Mini)
+- iPhone: 6 to latest (all variants such as Pro and Mini)
-- iPad / iPad mini - latest
+- iPad / iPad mini - the latest model
 - Samsung Galaxy: s21, s22
 - Samsung Galaxy Tabel: s10 (or similar)
 - Google pixel: 6, 4a